cBioPortal/datahub/docs/supported-projects-and-programs.md

 # GDC Sourced cBioPortal Studies
 The following is a list of studies generated using the NCI-CRDC Pipeline.
-The list includes the cBioPortal study id and a link to the equivalent project hosted in the GDC portal.
-Raw data is sourced from the GDC and hosted in [ISB-CGC BigQuery tables](https://isb-cgc.appspot.com/bq_meta_search/).
+Source data is from the GDC and can be found inside ISB-CGC BigQuery tables, [here](https://isb-cgc.appspot.com/bq_meta_search/).
+The list includes both the cBioPortal study identifier as well as a link to the corresponding GDC portal project.

 ## TCGA